tanthammar/alpine-lazy-load-assets/README.md

 ## Window events
 Define a `data-dispatch` attribute with an event name, to the same element as the css or js directives to dispatch a window event when the asset has finished loading.
 The script will append `-css` or `-js` to the event name, depending on which directive is used.
-- The event will only be dispatched once for each file path, even if the directive is used multiple times on the same page.
+- The event will be dispatched once **for each file path**
+- **_Beware that the event may be emitted multiple times._** If you have multiple elements that pushes the same asset, on the same page.
 ```html
 <div
     data-dispatch="foo-loaded"